BlazeSoftware/wetherby-healing/content/site/psychic-spiritual-readings.md

 ---
 title: Psychic & Spiritual Readings
-description: For anyone coming for a reading it is important for them to relax and keep an open mind.
+description: For anyone coming for an Animal Healing it is important for them to relax and keep an open mind.
 featuredImage: /img/crystals.jpg
 ---